Liam-cod/harry-potter-gen-z/book_1/chapter_3.md

 It was very cold outside the car.
 Uncle Vernon was pointing at what looked like a large rock way out at sea.
 Perched on top of the rock was the most miserable little shack you could imagine.
 One thing was certain, there was no television in there.

-“Storm forecast for tonight!” said Uncle Vernon gleefully, clapping his hands together.
-“And this gentleman’s kindly agreed to lend us his boat!”
+“SIGMA STORM forecast for tonight!” said Uncle Vernon gleefully, clapping his hands together.
+“And this gentleman’s kindly agreed to lend us his SIGMA BOAT!”

-A toothless old man came ambling up to them, pointing, with a rather wicked grin, at an old rowboat bobbing in the iron-gray water below them.
+A toothless UNSIGMA man came ambling up to them, pointing, with a rather wicked grin, at an old rowboat bobbing in the iron-gray water below them.

-“I’ve already got us some rations,” said Uncle Vernon, “so all aboard!”
+“I’ve already got us some rations,” said Uncle THICC, “so all aboard!”

-It was freezing in the boat.
+It was UR-ANUS cold in the boat.
 Icy sea spray and rain crept down their necks and a chilly wind whipped their faces.
 After what seemed like hours they reached the rock, where Uncle Vernon, slipping and sliding, led the way to the broken-down house.

 The inside was horrible; it smelled strongly of seaweed, the wind whistled through the gaps in the wooden walls, and the fireplace was damp and empty.
 There were only two rooms.